06/08/2017 0 Comments

 You don’t have to feel worried about spaying/neutering your pet.
 Sterilizing your pet will increase their lifespan and keep them healthier so both of you can live well for years to come.

-If you have a pet that needs to be spayed or neutered, schedule an appointment at Brimley-Lawrence Animal Clinic.
+If you have a pet that needs to be spayed or neutered, schedule an appointment at one of our animal clinics.
 Call us today at 416-266-9380.